mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

         return inc_hist**2 + halved_income
 ```

-This allows us to write each equation as it's own isolated function and mark it's inputs and outputs.
-With this set of equation objects, we can determine the order of computation (with a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting)) and let dask handle the graph generation and computation.
+This allows us to write each equation as its own isolated function and mark its inputs and outputs.
+With this set of equation objects, we can determine the order of computation (with a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting)) and let Dask handle the graph generation and computation.
 This eliminates the onerous task of manually passing around the arguments in the code base.
 Below is an example task graph for one particular model that the bank actually does.

 <a href="{{BASE_PATH}}/images/credit_models/simple.svg">
   <img src="{{BASE_PATH}}/images/credit_models/simple.svg"